Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Review of MEG II positron spectrometer

 \subsection{Spectrometer hardware}

 The MEG~II positron spectrometer consists of a cylindrical drift chamber (CDCH) for tracking and a pixelated scintillation timing counter (pTC) for timing measurements, both placed inside a gradient magnetic field generated by the COBRA superconducting magnet.
-The helical positron trajectories within the magnet include multiple turns along their flight from the muon stopping target to the pTC, and these must be reconstructed without missing any segment.
+As exemplified by the black line in \figref{fig:DisplayDetector}, the helical positron trajectories within the magnet include multiple turns along their flight from the muon stopping target to the pTC, and these must be reconstructed without missing any segment.
 Hereafter, a \emph{single turn} refers to a pair of track segments: one outgoing (i.e., increasing in $r$) and one incoming, whereas a \emph{half turn} refers to either the incoming or outgoing segment alone.
 About \SI{85}{\percent} of positrons complete 1.5 turns before reaching the pTC, while the remaining tracks, with a positron emission angle of $\theta_e \sim \SI{90}{\degree}$, make 2.5 turns or, more rarely, 3.5 turns.

 The COBRA magnet generates a gradient magnetic field ranging from \SI{1.27}{T} at the center to \SI{0.5}{T} at the ends.
 This gradient field configuration enhances (or suppresses) the track radius $r$ of positrons emitted with small (large) $\sin\theta_e$ and correspondingly small (large) transverse momenta.
 As a result, the track radii of positrons with the same energy remain nearly constant regardless of the emission angle, which helps in selecting positrons close to \SI{52.8}{MeV}.